C-Rosel/CAVS3/README.md

-Human-Computer Interactions Project Fall 2025 Team: CAVS 3
+# Human-Computer Interactions Project Fall 2025 Team: CAVS 3

-This is an application to interface with ROS topics running on CAVS vehicles for viewing purposes.
+This is an application to interface with ROS topics running on CAVS vehicles for monitoring purposes and showcasing.

 # Instructions to run front-end locally

 ## Requirements

 ### Client System
-- **ROS Version**: ROS 1 Noetic
+- **ROS Version**: ROS 1 Melodic
-- **OS**: Ubuntu 20.04 or compatible
+- **OS**: Ubuntu 18.04 or compatible
 - **Node.js**: Node: v16.20.2 | Npm: 8.19.4
 - **rosbridge_suite**: Installed and running on the ROS system.